 Career Training Opportunities:

 Chapel Hill has a terrific scientific environment, and it's a really nice place to live .
 We've got an exceptionally strong cytoskeletal motility community and a growing C. elegans community.
 The lab is well equipped for standard techniques and especially well equipped for microscopy, with plenty of access to live fluorescence imaging microscopes (including two spinning disk confocals in the lab, one set up for TIRF as well).
-People in the lab generally work more independently than in typical cell, molecular, and development labs, resulting in a lab environment that is diverse, interactive, intellectually stimulating, productive and fun.
+People in the lab generally work more independently than in typical cell, molecular, and development labs, in a lab environment that is diverse, highly interactive, intellectually stimulating, productive and fun.
+Bob tries to break the typical mentoring-or-independence choice that trainees make when choosing labs by striving to provide an environment with tons of input and mentoring and tons of independence to take projects in creative new directions.

 Grad school applicants